 }

-The secondary action button allows the user to either reset all the contents of the modal to the original ones defined in the schema (added in the Marketplace Manager) or cancel and close the modal, therefore canceling the whole embedded app action.
+The secondary action button allows the user to either reset the modal's contents to the original ones defined in the schema (added in Developer Hub) or cancel and close the modal, therefore canceling the whole JSON modal.

-For adding the secondary action button you'll need to add the following options to the schema:
+To add the secondary action button, you'll need to add the following options to the schema:

 string

-Descriptive name of the action button, showcasing what will happen on button click.
+Descriptive name of the action button, showcasing what will happen on button click"Reset", "Cancel and Close"

 string